hobson/pycon2015-nlp-tutorial/docs/slides/slides.md

 * gage the mood and civility of your chat room

 ---
-title: Sentiment analysis to gage chat room "mood" (cont.)
+title: Sentiment analysis to gauge chat room "mood" (cont.)

 * long term "culture" tracking
 * identifying the mood of individual chatroom members